steveman1123/stonkBot/README.md

 ![Sample Output](https://github.com/steveman1123/stonkBot/blob/master/sampleOutput.jpg?raw=true)

-On the first day, there will be no tradable stocks, 20 minutes before market close, a thread to start getting stocks to buy will run (if you have sufficient buying power), then 10 minutes before market close, it will start to buy stocks - the times can be changed in the settings file, but the time to check for stocks should be _at least_ 10-15 minutes more than when to buy the stocks

-After the first day, assuming you have stocks held, it will show something similar to above, and will check to sell the listed stocks throughout the day if they reach one of the trigger points.
+This is designed to run 24/7/365 with no human interaction.
+It may appear to be in a useless loop if you don't have any shares held in anything.
+Please wait at least a full day of running before filing an issue.
+If you don't have shares held, then it may appear to be doing nothing for most of the day.

 Generally it seems that it takes about 5 weeks (+/- 3 weeks) after the initial jump to jump a second time.

-From testing between 2020-07-14 to 2021-01-09, I have gotten an average growth rate of 0.83%/day with a standard deviation of 3.19%
+From running between 2020-07-14 to 2021-02-21, I have gotten an average growth rate of 1.06%/day with a standard deviation of 3.98% (accounting for bad data (reverse splits that weren't caught, and a power outage), the adjusted average and standard deviation are 1.17% and 2.92% respectively)

 ![Daily Returns](https://github.com/steveman1123/stonkBot/blob/master/dailyReturns.jpg?raw=true)